 Points Transportation Type 1 Transit Oriented Development All Sites are located within a completed, in-process, or programmed RTA- Transit Oriented Development site ("TOD"). -or- For Sites that are located outside of the RTA - Transit Oriented Development Program of Northeastern Illinois, a local Transit Oriented Development plan which clearly includes additional housing as an initiative of the plan and is located within 1⁄2 mile of a major transportation hub may be submitted.
-2 Mass Transit or Demand Responsive Transit ("DRT") All Sites are located within 0.25 miles of a fixed route transit stop defined as buses and trains serving local destinations beginning no later than 8am and ending no earlier than 6pm, Monday through Friday; -or- All Sites are served by a DRT service beginning no later than 8am and ending no earlier than 6 pm, Monday through Friday.
+2 Mass Transit or Demand Responsive Transit ("DRT") All Sites are located within 0.25 miles of a fixed route transit stop defined as buses and trains serving local destinations beginning no later than 8am and ending no earlier than 6pm, Monday through Friday; -or- All Sites are served by a DRT service Monday through Friday.
 DRT must be available to the public at large; that is, it may not be restricted to service for the elderly or disabled.
-1 Car Sharing All Sites are located within 0.5 miles of a car share vehicle (Zip Car, U Care Share, I Go Cars, Hertz 24/7) or proposing a car share vehicle on-site
+1 Travel Time to Work Site(s) is located within a census tract that exhibits less than or equal to average commute time to work.
+Commute time thresholds are determined by the set-aside in which the Site(s) is located and are set at the average travel time of all tracts existing within the set-aside.